ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.60.2] 20.09.2021 =
+= [4.61.1] 25.01.2022 =
-* Update: Marked as compatible with WordPress 5.8.1
+* Update: Marked as compatible with WordPress 5.9.
-* Fix: Multisite: URE_Editor::is_full_network_sync() returned FALSE, instead TRUE for the AJAX call, while call was made from the Network Admin (wp-admin/network/).
+* Update: PHP 7.3 is marked as required.
+* Update: If installed PHP/WordPress version is lower than required one, script termination ( wp_die() ) was replaced with notice-warning admin notice output.